kubernetes/kops/docs/aws.md

 ID=$(uuidgen) && aws route53 create-hosted-zone --name subdomain.kubernetes.com --caller-reference $ID
 ```

-#### Setting up DNS for your cluster, with another registrar.
+### (B) Setting up DNS for your cluster, with another registrar.

 If you bought your domain elsewhere, and would like to dedicate the entire domain to AWS you should follow the guide [here](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-transfer-to-route-53.html)

+### (C) Setting up a subdomain for clusters, with another registrar while keeping your top level domain the same

 If you bought your domain elsewhere, but **only want to use a subdomain in AWS Route53** you must modify your registrar's NS (NameServer) records.
 See the example below.

-###### Setting up a subdomain for clusters, with another registrar

 Here we will be creating a hosted zone in AWS Route53, and migrating the subdomain's NS records to your other registrar.

-1. Create the subdomain
+  - Create the subdomain

 ```bash
 ID=$(uuidgen) && aws route53 create-hosted-zone --name subdomain.kubernetes.com --caller-reference $ID
 ```

-2. Note your hosted zone ID
+  - Note your hosted zone ID

 ```bash
 aws route53 list-hosted-zones | jq '.HostedZones[] | select(.Name=="subdomain.kubernetes.com") | .Id'
 ```

-3. Note your nameservers for the subdomain
+  - Note your nameservers for the subdomain

 ```bash
 aws route53 get-hosted-zone --id "/hostedzone/Z1K7H5F7891012" | jq .DelegationSet.NameServers
 ```

-4. You will now go to your registrars page and log in.
+  - You will now go to your registrars page and log in.
 You will need to create a new **subdomain**, and use the 4 NS records listed above for the new subdomain.
 This **MUST** be done in order to use your cluster.
 Do **NOT** change your top level NS record, or you might take your site offline.

  - Information on adding NS records with [Godaddy.com](https://www.godaddy.com/help/set-custom-nameservers-for-domains-registered-with-godaddy-12317)
  - Information on adding NS records with [Google Cloud Platform](https://cloud.google.com/dns/update-name-servers)

-#### Testing your DNS setup
+## Testing your DNS setup

 You should now able to dig your domain (or subdomain) and see the AWS Name Servers on the other end.
 This **MUST** be completed before moving on.